Working to improve the quality of education and education systems towards global standards for Papuan children

 The program uses existing education facilities in Wamena, Nabire, Timika, Merauke and Jayapura to reach and enable the widest possible range of education professionals from geographically isolated and remote areas of Papua to attend the workshops.
 Activities focus on improving teacher competencies, delivering stronger curriculum outcomes with Papuan centred pedagogies including the use of Mother-tongue, and improving school leadership structures to help build more effective schools and supportive school communities.

 A team of USC international education specialists together with USC-Papuan alumni and Papuan master coaches are leading more than 20 two-week workshops in the Papuan regional centres as well as 4 workshops in Australia.
 The project is supported by major co-contributions by USC senior practitioners and the Papuan provincial and district governments.
 USC also enlists the valued knowledge and skills of Indonesian education consultants, Waka Tata Akademika (WTA), our appointed implementation partner in-country.
-USC International Development leads and manages all academic components, administrative, financial and logistical requirements for the project including bi-annual Progress Reports to DFAT and USC research.
+USC Centre for International Development, Social Entrepreneurship and Leadership leads and manages all academic components, administrative, financial and logistical requirements for the project including bi-annual Progress Reports to DFAT and USC research.

 Ensuring outcomes with participatory monitoring and evaluation processes (M&E)